Degree Requirements

 Complete details on the criteria for and completion of the Graduation Project can be found within the Graduation Project Guidelines here

-Graduation Project Part I: ARCH 548
+Graduation Project Part I: ARCH_V 548

 The purpose of Part I of the Graduation Project is to explore a chosen topic, to discover and define the architectural project that is inherent or implicit within it, and to develop an outline program through which the project may be explored in terms of its design ramifications.
-ARCH 548 is a one-term, 3-credit course.
-In order to be eligible to enrol in ARCH 548, a student must have successfully completed all requirements for second year.
+ARCH_V 548 is a one-term, 3-credit course.
+In order to be eligible to enrol in ARCH_V 548, a student must have successfully completed all requirements for second year.

-Graduation Project Part II: ARCH 549
+Graduation Project Part II: ARCH_V 549

 The final grade will be determined by the supervising committee in consultation with guests and other faculty in attendance at the final presentation.
 A minimum of 68% is required in order to obtain credit for the course.
 It should be noted that in cases where the time taken to complete the Graduation Project has been extended, the final grade will fully reflect the period of time taken to complete the project.

-Should a grade of less than 68% be attained for ARCH 549, the student would then be required to take a leave from the program for a period of twelve months.
+Should a grade of less than 68% be attained for ARCH_V 549, the student would then be required to take a leave from the program for a period of twelve months.
 The student would then be required to submit a new Part II proposal and, with the approval of the GPRC, begin again with a new topic and a new supervisory committee.
 It would be necessary for the student to undertake any needed preparatory work acceptable to the new committee chair without credit, prior to re-registering.

 Should a student receive a grade of less than 68% after a second attempt, the student would be required to withdraw from the program and would not be permitted to re-register.